NC256/Duplicate-Frame-Detector/README.md

 ![The same crop as the previous image, but after 1000 conversions](./readmeImages/croppedConversion1000.png)

 Through manual testing I found that using `-sws_flags +accurate_rnd+full_chroma_int` on FFmpeg during the conversion process resolved this issue (the [docs](https://ffmpeg.org/ffmpeg-scaler.html#toc-Scaler-Options) are not clear on what *exactly* these flags do).
-Though it still introduced minor noise, it reached steady state after a small number of conversions and more importantly, still looked visually equivaelent to the source.
+Though it still introduced minor alterations it reached steady state after a small number of conversions and more importantly, still looked visually equivaelent to the source.
 In the end I settled on PNG with 16 bits per channel with the hope that expanding to a bigger bit depth would reduce round-off errors in the conversion process.

 # Attempt #1 - What is color anyway?